ujjwalpandeyjava/React_Projects/README.md

 ## Many Projects.
 This directory contains many project.\
-A details about these project is given below.
+A litle detail about these projects are given below.

 # 1. Amazon Watch
 This is my first project with **ReactJs**.\